 I’m starting my first biglaw job next week and I’m looking for a few easy workweek dinner ideas.
 My husband and I try to avoid eating takeout more than 1X per week, but I’m not sure how I’m going to manage cooking dinner every night with my new schedule.
 Do you have any advice for making quick and healthy meals during the week?

-Oh, I’ll mention a few other ideas for easy and healthy dinners:
+Oh, I’ll mention a few other ideas for easy weeknight dinners:

 – Cook for a month (or two months, or three months) in advance.
 We did this about a month after the baby (why not before, I have no idea).
 We spent one weekend making about 8 different recipes (some of them doubled) and then freezing them all so that all we had to do was pull something out of the freezer in the morning.
 It was an intense weekend of chopping and cooking and checking recipes (and I think we had both crockpots going full blast the whole time, as well as some stuff on the stove) — but if memory serves we got 24 nights of dinners out of it, and it really was great to just pull stuff out of the freezer.
 There are blogs and books about this if you’re interested; we just chose 8 recipes that used some of the same ingredients.